Slade-AA/noisyminer/README.md

 A total of xxx minutes of audio were analysed.

 ### Biodiversity data
-Bird surveys were conducted on two seperate occassions during each sampling trip,
+Bird surveys were conducted on two seperate occassions during each sampling trip, and the following biodiversity metrics were calculated for the entire bird community and just Noisy miners.

 Biodiversity metric | Definition
 -------|---------------